CHRIST THE DELIVERER: SEVEN (EXCERPT OF BEHOLD MY SERVANT!)

 But of all the heavenly orders, none of them has been assigned the status given to man.
 Man is destined to rule the creation of God.

 No creature other than man possesses the inheritance of a son of God.
 No creature other than man has been created in the image of God.
 No creature other than man is an heir of salvation.
 No creature other than man is the dwelling place of Almighty God.
 All things have been placed in subjection to Christ-filled man.

 Man is the supreme creation of God.
 The Father, the Son, and the Holy Spirit are the Members of the Divine Godhead.
 The members of the Body of Christ are being made one in Christ in God.
 Oneness in God never can be true of any creature of God other than man, so far as we know.

 If we were to ascend into the heavens we would behold orders of personages that would overpower us by their glory and beauty to such an extent we would not be able to continue in contemplation of them without receiving a special impartation of strength from the Lord.
 Their number is so great and the heights of the heavens to which they attain is so far beyond our ability to grasp that we are the merest specks of dust in comparison.

 But high above all such creatures and personages there is a supreme throne.
 There is no throne above that throne and no other throne on the same level as that throne.
 It is preeminent.
 It is over all.
 It has been established forever by the Lord God Almighty.

 On that throne there sits a Man, not an angel, not a cherub, not a seraph, a Man!
 A Man who has nail prints in His hands and feet.
 A Man who at one time made His way through the pains and problems of the world.

-Thou madest him a little lower than the angels; thou crownedst him with glory and honour, and didst set him over the works of thy hands: (Hebrews 2:7)
+You have made him a little lower than the angels; you have crowned him with glory and honor, and set him over the works of your hands.
+(Hebrews 2:7)